20 Disneyland Tips and Tricks Every Visitor Should Know

 19. Stay Close to the Park

-Good Neighbor Hotels offer convenient options just steps away from the park.
+Good Neighbor Hotels provide convenience with locations just steps from the park.

-Finish your Disneyland adventure with a classic churro, a Dole Whip, or a Mickey-shaped ice cream bar.
+End your Disneyland outing with a classic churro, a Dole Whip or a Mickey-shaped ice cream bar.

-It’s the perfect way to savor the magic one last time before you head home.
+It’s the ideal way to relish the magic one last time before you go home.